Multi-Scale Spectral Attention Module-based Hyperspectral Segmentation in Autonomous Driving Scenarios: INTRODUCTION

-Drawing intuition from the extensive research in remote sensing \cite{sun2024hyperspectral} and channel-wise feature extraction for HSI in ADAS/AD scenarios \cite{shah2024hyperspectral} where spectral feature extraction has proven beneficial for object classification, we propose a multi-scale spectral attention module (MSAM) for more effective feature extraction from HSI data in ADAS/AD applications.
-Our approach employs parallel kernels for multi-scale feature extraction using 1D convolution and a fusion-based attention mechanism (AM).
-The proposed MSAM, integrated into the Skip Connections (SC) variant \cite{mao2016image} of the UNet \cite{ronneberger2015u} architecture, demonstrates superior performance in semantic segmentation compared to the baseline UNet-SC.
+Drawing intuition from the extensive research in remote sensing~\cite{sun2024hyperspectral} and channel-wise feature extraction for HSI in ADAS/AD scenarios~\cite{shah2024hyperspectral}, where spectral feature extraction has proven beneficial for object classification, we investigate multi-scale spectral feature extraction for more effective processing of HSI data in ADAS/AD applications.
+Our investigation focuses on parallel kernels for multi-scale feature extraction using 1D convolutions and a fusion-based attention mechanism (AM).
+We integrate this multi-scale approach into the Skip Connections (SC) variant~\cite{mao2016image} of the UNet~\cite{ronneberger2015u} architecture, demonstrating superior performance in semantic segmentation compared to the baseline UNet-SC.

-This work establishes a foundation for further studies to explore better extraction and fusion of spectral and spatial data to improve the overall segmentation for ADAS/AD scenarios.
+This work establishes a foundation for future studies to explore better extraction and fusion of spectral and spatial data, to improve the overall segmentation for ADAS/AD scenarios.
 The main contributions of this paper are as follows: